Knoxville DUI Lawyers, Tennessee

 There is a zero-tolerance policy for those under the legal drinking age of 21, meaning that even a blood alcohol concentration (BAC) of .02 percent could result in a DWI charge.
 If your son or daughter is arrested for underage drinking or for drinking and driving, it is vital that you seek help from a Knoxville DWI attorney as soon as possible.
 Your child could face a driver’s license suspension of up to one year or until his or her 17th birthday — whichever is longer.
 And subsequent drinking offenses can result in much harsher penalties.
 Our attorneys support minors and help them seek penalties that are rehabilitative rather than punitive whenever possible.

 Choose skilled criminal law attorneys who help you build a strong DUI defense

 Beating a DUI charge requires the counsel of an experienced lawyer from a reputable law firm.
-At Banks and Jones, we fight aggressively for DUI defendants every day.
-To find out how we can help you, call 865-407-2122 or contact our firm online.
-We are located within a quarter mile of every major thoroughfare in Knoxville.
+At Banks & Jones, we fight aggressively for DUI defendants every day.
+To find out how we can help you, call our Knoxville DUI defense lawyers, contact us or call 865-546-2141 to schedule an appointment.